jtokib/ledgerbloom/README.md

     ```

 2.  **Configure Firebase:**
-    -   Copy your Firebase project's web configuration object into `src/lib/firebase.ts`.
+    -   Copy your Firebase project's web configuration object into `src/lib/firebase.ts`. **Note:** The API key will be loaded from an environment variable.
     -   Set up Application Default Credentials for the server-side Firebase Admin SDK.
 You can do this by running `gcloud auth application-default login` if you have the gcloud CLI installed.

 3.  **Install dependencies:**